All Episodes

 It was freezing cold.

-It was probably 11 o'clock at night.
+It's probably 11 o'clock at night.

 We're back.

-There was no kids at that time of night.
+There was no kids at that time.

 That's what it sounds like.

-Alright, let's take a listen.
+All right, let's take a listen.

-Oh boy, that does sound like kids screaming, doesn't it?
+Oh, boy, that does sound like kids screaming, doesn't it?

-Particularly in context with... almost more when it's in context with what's being said than when you hear it individually.
+Particularly in context with almost more when it's in context with what's being said than when you hear it individually.

 Let's hear it again.